-Faucets are a great way to help introduce new people to digibyte, or to your favourite altcoin.
+Faucets are a great way to help introduce new people to dogecoin, or to your favourite altcoin.
 Many faucets provide information to newbies as well as offering them some free coins so that they can try before they buy, experimenting with a test transaction or two before putting real money on the line.
 Since this whole area is so new and a bit scary to some people, who perhaps don't quite trust it with their hard earned cash yet, this is a great way to promote digital currency and bring in new users.

 Blockchain is a system of recording information in a way that makes it difficult or impossible to change, hack, or cheat the system.
 A blockchain is essentially a digital ledger of transactions that is duplicated and distributed across the entire network of computer systems on the blockchain.
 Each block in the chain contains a number of transactions, and every time a new transaction occurs on the blockchain, a record of that transaction is added to every participants ledger.